-In her message Jyoti said that it felt very strange to her that an actor like Akshay Kumar had the audacity to give this message when the films he endorse shows high end sexism and objectification of women.
-These don’t have any respect woman notification in the beginning of the movie either.
-Telling Akshay that his remark was solely based on one isolated video, couple of eyewitness’ statements and blurred images, Jyoti reminded that the same thing happened after Badaun rape case or during Jat protests as well but no celebrity tendered any apology when those cases turned out to be false.
+In her message, Jyoti said that it felt very strange to her that an actor like Akshay Kumar had the audacity to give this message when the films he endorses shows high-end sexism and objectification of women.
+These don’t have any respect woman notification at the beginning of the movie either.
+Telling Akshay that his remark was solely based on one isolated video, a couple of eyewitness’ statements and blurred images, Jyoti reminded that the same happened after Badaun rape case or during Jat protests as well but no celebrity tendered any apology when those cases turned out to be false.

-She slammed Akshay and other celebrities for their selective humanity and for no reaction when videos of male bashing by women come to the light.
-She reminded celebrities that none of the celebrities ever feel ashamed when men are subjected to violence by women.
+Jyoti slammed Akshay and other celebrities for their selective humanity and for no reaction when videos of male bashing by women come to the light.
+She reminded celebrities that none of them ever felt ashamed when men were subjected to violence by women.

-Challenging the celebrities for their mindless messages without verification of facts, Jyoti expressed her grave concerns as a mother of a boy.
+Challenging the celebrities for their mindless messages without verification of facts, Jyoti Tiwari expressed her grave concerns as a mother of a boy.
 She reminded them that they had created a society where boys don’t get justice or share their problems and are shamed without any reason.
-She expressed her grave concern that if this mindless male bashing continues then boys will be depressed and eventually succumb to this mindless social pressure.
+She expressed her grave concern that if this mindless male bashing continues, then boys will be depressed and eventually succumb to this enormous social pressure.

-She also reminded both of the higher suicide rate of males compared to women and strongly criticized both for making their views without any knowledge or understanding of current social situation.
-She asked these celebrities to think why they don’t get angry when a man is cut in 19 pieces by a woman (16 Dec 2012, Mumbai) and why no celebrity feels ashamed to be a human then.
+She also reminded the higher suicide rate of males compared to women and strongly criticized both for making their views without any knowledge or understanding of the current social situation.
+She asked these celebrities to think why they didn’t get angry when a man is cut in 19 pieces by a woman (16 Dec 2012, Mumbai) and why no celebrity felt ashamed to be a human then.

-This message given in Hindi clearly shows the fear of a concerned mother of a son and is going viral in social media ever since it got published -.
+This message is given in Hindi clearly showed the fear of a concerned mother of a son and is going viral on social media ever since it got published.

-It is pertinent to mention that ever since the media allegation of mass molestation in Bangalore there is no evidence of the crime happening en masse.
-One isolated video, some statements and blurred pictures were circulated to convince people about molestation happening in masses.
-In spite of the fact police checking 70 CCTV footages police did not find any evidence of mass molestation until the time this article was published.
+It is pertinent to mention that ever since the media allegation of mass molestation in Bangalore there is no evidence of the crime happening en-masse.
+One isolated video, some statements, and blurred pictures were circulated to convince people about molestation happening in masses.
+In spite of the fact police checking 70, CCTV footages police did not find any evidence of mass molestation.